Monday, July 14, 2025

 I'll wait here while you read that again, scratch your head and process what I wrote.
 Take your time.

 Here's the funner parts of the above paragraph: health insurance companies won't let folks change policies outside of "open enrollment"--which happens to be around November.
 Therefore, we are stuck with Blue Cross Blue Shield of Texas for our health insurance.
-We can also change insurance next April and be added on to Marty's garbage perfectlywonderfulandhowcouldIhavethoughtanythingotherwise? health insurance when his company has their own open enrollment.

 And the funnest part: the only insurance the local hospital (and its affiliate services and doctors) will take--other than Marty's health insurance happens to be their own in-house insurance (available in November!).
 Guess what?
 The price of their own in-house insurance just went through the roof.